John Giles Price: Death

 On 26 March 1857 Price visited prison hulk convicts working in a quarry at Williamstown.
 Accompanied by a small number of guards, the Inspector-General went toward the men but his party was quickly surrounded by about a hundred inmates.
 Price had been standing on the tramway of the bayside quarry where the prisoners were working, hearing complaints about rations, when he was attacked.
 A number of the prisoners overpowered him and “dragged him down the side of the earthwork opposite the Bay, out of sight of the guard, felled him to the ground, and battered his head with large stones”.
 His guards broke and ran from a barrage of rocks.
 Price also tried to escape but he was knocked down and severely battered with the iron bars and hammers of the workers.
 He died the next day.

 Price’s body was placed in a lead coffin and remained in the Williamstown Stockade until the day of the funeral.
 At noon on Monday 30 March 1857 the coffin was conveyed by boat to Sandridge Pier and thence to Melbourne.
 A procession was formed at Prince's Bridge and passed through Swanston, Collins and Elizabeth streets to the Melbourne General Cemetery.
 The hearse was preceded by Price’s three sons in a "mourning carriage".
 Other mourners included the Governor of Victoria, "the warders of the various penal establishments, members of the Yeomanry Corps, and a long retinue of friends of the deceased in carriages, horseback, and on foot".
 A reference to Price’s funeral in The Age newspaper described it thus: "upon the whole it was eminently formal and official – not eliciting a scintilla of popular sympathy".
-On the day of the funeral, Mr. Justice Molesworth "offered to adjourn the Supreme Court in order to let the bar attend the procession if they pleased; but not a single gentleman rose from his seat".
+On the day of the funeral, Justice Robert Molesworth "offered to adjourn the Supreme Court in order to let the bar attend the procession if they pleased; but not a single gentleman rose from his seat".

 At the following inquest, fifteen convicts were tried for murder and seven were hanged.
 The seven executed convicts were: Thomas Williams, Henry Smith (alias Brennan) and Thomas Moloney (hanged on 28 April 1857); Francis Brannigan, William Brown and Richard Bryant (hanged on 29 April 1857); and John Chisley (hanged on 30 April 1857).